 Other Clear Aligners Worth Considering

 When you’re operating on a strict budget, it can be hard to look past sticker prices.
 The good news is that all home aligner options are fairly affordable, and in-office options can be as well, depending on your case and dentist.
-That said, you shouldn’t make a decision based on price alone.
+That said, you shouldn’t base your decision on price alone.
 Just because a company’s costs are slightly higher doesn’t mean they won’t be a good fit for you.

 Below are a few other clear aligner providers that might not offer the absolute lowest prices, but we think are still worth considering because of their other unique advantages.

-SmileDirectClub: Founded in 2014, SmileDirectClub is one of the originators of the at-home aligner revolution, and they’ve remained firmly entrenched in the market.
-To date, they’ve effectively transformed 700,000 smiles, making them by far the most experienced company we’ve reviewed.
-Cost-wise, their $1,850 price tag is fairly standard and like byte, they offer guaranteed financing without a credit check.
-Plus, their 300+ brick and mortar locations where customers receive free tooth scans make it incredibly easy to get started.
+Founded in 2014, SmileDirectClub is a pioneer of the at-home aligner revolution, and they’ve remained firmly entrenched in the market.
+To date, they’ve transformed more than two million smiles, making them by far the most experienced company we’ve reviewed.
+Cost-wise, their $2,250 price tag is fairly standard and, like Byte, they offer guaranteed financing without a credit check.
+Plus, their 100+ brick and mortar locations where customers receive free tooth scans make it incredibly easy to get started.

-Six Month Smiles Clear Aligners: Maybe you like home aligners’ average six-month timeframe, but would rather have your treatment administered in person.
+Maybe you like home aligners’ average six-month timeframe, but would rather have your treatment administered in person.
 Enter Six Month Smiles.
 As the name suggests, these aligners deliver results in six months.
 Plus, as an in-office option, they include one-on-one care from your dentist.
-However, office visits aren’t always cheap, so Six Month Smiles is a bit pricier than at-home aligner options, often between $3,500 and $5,000.
-But if you’re looking for a treatment that offers the best of both worlds, you might deem it worth the cost.
+However, office visits aren’t always cheap, so Six Month Smiles is pricier than at-home aligner options, often between $3,500 and $5,000.
+But if you’re looking for a treatment that offers the best of both worlds, it might be worth the cost.

-Invisalign: On average, Invisalign is the most expensive option listed here (although it depends on your unique condition and dentist).
+On average, Invisalign is the most expensive option listed here (although it depends on your unique condition and dentist).
 But it’s also the most well-established and reputable.
-Creator of the clear aligner, Invisalign has over 20 years of successful smile transformations under its belt.
-Like other in-office options, Invisalign is more effective at treating intensive cases of tooth and jaw misalignments.
-It runs from $3,500 to $8,000 depending on your case and dentist, although many people think that the company’s reputation, innovation, and a dentist’s personal care are well worth it.
+The company that popularized the clear aligner, Invisalign has over 20 years of successful smile transformations under its belt.
+Like other in-office options, Invisalign is considered more effective at treating intensive cases of tooth and jaw misalignments.
+Invisalign often costs $3,000–$8,000 depending on your case and dentist, although many people think that the company’s reputation and innovation, plus the in-person care from a dentist, are well worth it.

 What Other Factors Should I Consider?

 If you’re someone who keeps a watchful eye on your budget, carefully monitoring your expenses and planning for future payments, your eyes might continually gravitate toward a company’s price tag.
-But keep in mind that not all clear aligners are equal, so it’s important to consider a number of factors as you make your decision.
+But remember that not all clear aligners are equal, so it’s important to consider a few factors as you make your decision.

 For example, one company might have a low initial cost, but does their treatment timeframe match your goals?
 Another might have a great refund policy, but is it a lot less convenient to get started?
-In addition to affordability, we recommend considering four other factors:
+Besides affordability, we recommend considering four other factors:

 - Customer support